-As of December 31, 2016, we had RSUs outstanding for an aggregate of 1,224,957 shares of our common stock and up to 243,774 shares potentially issuable upon the exercise of outstanding PSUs whose terms provide for settlement in shares of common stock or cash at our discretion, with a weighted-average exercise price of \$6.35.
+As of September 30, 2016, we had RSUs outstanding for an aggregate of 1,094,351 shares of our common stock and up to 247,309 shares potentially issuable upon the exercise of outstanding PSUs whose terms provide for settlement in shares of common stock or cash at our discretion, with a weighted-average exercise price of \$6.33.

-As of December 31, 2016, we also had issued and outstanding three-year warrants to acquire an aggregate of 1,218,862 shares of our common stock at an initial exercise price of \$0.01 per share issued pursuant to the investors' rights agreement, and the Series A warrants and Series B warrants to acquire an aggregate of 6,666,666 shares of our common stock.
-In December 2016 and January 2017, we issued warrants to acquire an aggregate of 2,300,000 shares of our common stock in connection with our senior secured note issuance.
+As of September 30, 2016, we also had issued and outstanding three-year warrants to acquire an aggregate of 1,520,268 shares of our common stock at an initial exercise price of \$0.01 per share issued pursuant to the investors' rights agreement, and the Series A warrants and Series B warrants to acquire an aggregate of 6,666,666 shares of our common stock.
+In December 2016, we issued warrants to acquire an aggregate of 1,920,500 shares of our common stock in connection with our senior secured note issuance, and may issue warrants to acquire up to an additional 379,500 shares under the agreement.
 These warrants have a term of five years and an initial exercise price of \$3.00 per share.